Abaan404/OriginsTrickster/README.md

+# Abaan's Custom Origins

-# Minecraft Origins: Trickster
+# Trickster

-A minecraft origin made for the Spooncraft Spoonpack Modpack (and for myself).
 We do a miniscule amount of trolling.
 A pinch of tomfoolery.
 A grain of trickery.
 A teency weency amount of Jestery.
 A microscopic quantity of sillyness.
 A minimum amount of fooling around.
 A teensy quantity of chicanery.
 A wee bit of buffoonery.
 A slight, miniature amount of scheming.
 Occasional rough and tumble.
 A smidgeon of immature deception.
 A tiny little silly willy.
 A plank length of delinquency.
 A sample of runnery.
 A sliver of mischief.
 A modest sum of antics.
 A tiny fraction of messing around.
 A modicum of funny business.
 A tad bit of dubious deeds.

 | Name                | Power                                   | Description                                                                                                                                                          |
 | ------------------- | --------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |